 Bringing home a new baby can be a time of bliss and joy.
 Those early months are also a time of major adjustments in many ways.
-There can be feelings of loneliness and isolation or worries about how to address babyís and your adjustment.
+There can be feelings of loneliness and isolation.
 The mother-baby groups at the Freedman Center can not only be fun and social, but also help address some of these more challenging aspects of this transition to parenthood.

 However, when a parent is struggling with difficult feelings, supports in addition to the group setting may be needed to address these issues.